SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 ![](/exercises/4_Story_Building/images/screenshot07.png)

-Save your story in between.
+9. Save your story in between.

 ![](/exercises/4_Story_Building/images/4_SaveStory.png)

-9. We now delete the 2022 data from the table (our actuals stop in December 2021, the data with zeroes is due to a data quality problem).
+10. We now delete the 2022 data from the table (our actuals stop in December 2021, the data with zeroes is due to a data quality problem).
 For this we fold the different items in the table.
 Then we select the values in the column 2022 and hit the delete key.
-Finally we publish the data changes.
 The final result should look like below.

 ![](/exercises/4_Story_Building/images/screenshotdelete.png)

-10. For better contrast in the story, we can change the background color of the table to white in the Styling panel.
+11. For better contrast in the story, we can change the background color of the table to white in the Styling panel.

 ![](/exercises/4_Story_Building/images/screenshot08.png)